FKLC/AnyAPI/README.md

 ![GitHub release](https://img.shields.io/github/release/FKLC/AnyAPI.svg?style=flat-square)
 ![GitHub](https://img.shields.io/github/license/FKLC/AnyAPI.svg?style=flat-square)

-AnyAPI is a library that I developed for myself to have better looking code instead putting URLs to everywhere I used dynamic method calls to access a endpoint.
+AnyAPI is a library that helps you to write any API wrappers with ease and in pythonic way.

 ### Features

-- Have better looking code using dynamic method calls
+- Have better looking code using dynamic method calls.
 - Filters to help you to modify request, raise errors or log requests instead of writing functions everywhere.
-- Automatically changing proxy according to rate limits specified by you for every path
+- Scoped calls to raise errors and take action if necessary.
+- Automatic retrying if the condition met with what you passed.
+- Built-in rate limit proxy changer. (you can write your own proxy handler)
+- Since it is built on top of requests anything compatible with it is compatible with AnyAPI.

+But most importantly in AnyAPI almost everything is modular!

 ---